 An alternative possibility is that the concern resulted from the experts' being volunteers, rather than being organizationally responsible for these answers.
 In other words, users felt that answering questions required labor that was not organizationally rewarded.
 Shifting incentives might change the behavior and comments of the users.
-While I provided users with knowledge of the experts' incentives, it may not have meant as much to the users as clear organizationally based rewards.
+While I provided users with knowledge of the incentives for the experts, it may not have meant as much to the users as clear organizationally based rewards.